irahorecka/python-carmd/README.rst

     }

-Get upcoming repairs for your vehicle up to 12 months by including your mileage.
+Get upcoming repairs (up to 12 months ) for your vehicle by including your mileage.

 .. code:: python